Maria-Onido/netflixpricing/README.md

 ### Correlation Between Prices Differences and Internet Usage Per Country
 ![scatter](scatter.png "Scatter")

 From the scatterplot, there is a weak negative correlation between the differences and internet usage per country.
-The correlation calculated by around -0.3).
-This means generally, there is a slight trend that as the internet usage goes up, the price fof netflix goes down.
+The correlation calculated by around -0.3.
+This means that there is a slight trend that as the internet usage goes up, the price of netflix goes down.

 ## Does this Imply Causation?
 No, it does not imply causation.
 There are confounding factors involve.